Is Egypt safe to Travel?

 Egypt Travel Guide

 • Be careful while taking photographs.
-Images of military actions and installations are highly discouraged, and even pictures of public buildings and can cause problems.
+Images of military actions and installations are highly discouraged, and even pictures of public buildings can cause problems.
 When in doubt, travelers should ask someone before they take a photograph and never, ever use a drone to get their shots.
 In most of the museums and monuments, you have to pay a fee if you want to use a camera to take pictures.
 However, you can click pictures using your mobile.

 • Don’t hand over your camera or phone to any local to take pictures.
 They may run off with it, or may not give you back unless you tip him generously for the favor.

 • Co-operate with security checks at entry points and checkpoints.
 All tourist sites are heavily guarded and you can find guards patrolling the streets in cities like Cairo and Luxor.
-It can be annoying to go through security checks every time, but they are for your own safety.
+It can be annoying to go through security checks every time, but they are for your safety.

 • Visitors should also avoid being the last person left on buses and coaches.
 This is a recipe for disaster as you are leaving yourself open to assaults and robberies.